obestwalter/i3configger/README.md

 * To be able to also use variables in i3status configurations
 * To be able to change the config dynamically without having to manually make changes to the config file

+## Installation

+**Note** the code is Python 3.6 only.
+I want to play with the new toys :)

+`i3configger` is released on [the Python Package Index](https://pypi.org/project/i3configger/).
+The standard installation method is:

+    $ pip install i3configger

+##  Features

+* build main config and one or several i3status configs from the same sources
+* variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)
+* end of line comments are possible (removed at build time)
+* variables in i3status configs are also resolved (set anywhere in the sources)
+* reload or restart i3 when a change has been done (using `i3-msg`)
+* notify when new config has been created and activated (using `notify-send`)
+* simple way to render partials based on selectors (see example above)
+* simple way to communicate settings to renderer (`$i3configger_key value`)
+* build config as one shot script or watch for changes (foreground and daemon)
+* If `i3 -C fails` with the newly rendered config, the old config will be kept, no harm done

 ## Getting started

 ### Simple